smtcoq/smtcoq/doc/artifact-readme.md

 of the initial goal.
 The translation tactics `prop2bool` and `bool2prop` are implemented in Coq using the Ltac language.

-NB: all these tactics perform better "standard" machine compared to the VM.
+NB: all of the above tactics perform better on a "standard" machine compared to the VM.

 Another example of a goal in the theory of bit-vectors is the following: